News

 In case you’re wondering, the image is a collage of 5,000 drawings made over the past 13 years by Mike Winkelmann, a digital artist who calls himself “Beeple.”
 It’s called Everydays — The First 5000 Days.

 The digital file Metakovan purchased is unique.
 It was created or “minted” in February as a “nonfungible token,” or NFT.
-The one-of-a-kind file is stored on a blockchain network, with any changes in ownership recorded on an immutable digital ledger available for anyone with the technical smarts to verify.
+The one-of-a-kind file is stored on a blockchain network, ensuring its authenticity.
+Any changes in ownership are recorded on an immutable digital ledger, which can be verified by those with the technical know-how.

 Even if you wouldn’t pay $69.3 million for this NFT, a hedge funder did.
 The question is: what could motivate anyone, no matter how wealthy, to part with $69.3 million in exchange for an intangible asset that exists only in electronic form?